-Assessment Type

-Formal Examination

-Purpose

-The purpose of this assessment is to assess student's cumulative knowledge of digital and social-media marketing to develop marketing solutions.
+Assessment Type Formal Examination Purpose The purpose of this assessment is to assess student's cumulative knowledge of digital - and social-media marketing to develop marketing solutions.
+Description The formal examination will include both short-answer and extended-response style - questions.

-Description

-The formal examination will include both short-answer and extended-response style questions.
 Students will be expected to respond to scenario-based information in both the short answer and extended responses and apply their knowledge to the context of the scenario provided.
 This course has a RESTRICTED OPEN BOOK examination.
 A memory aid is permitted.
 The memory aid is a single double sided A4 sheet of handwritten or typed notes for use during the examination.
 Note: memory aids must be left on the examination table and cannot be removed from the examination venue.
-35%

-Weighting Length Due Date

-120 minutes

-Formal Examination Formal Exam

-Submission Method Assessment Criteria

-The following criteria will be used to allocate grades for the assignment via instructor evaluation:

-- Ability to answer the question posed. - Quality, appropriateness and content of the response. - Practical evaluation and discussion supported by reference to academic argument, models and concepts appropriate to the topic. - Ability to present, adopting conventional academic conventions, including those in respect of clarity, spelling, grammar and use of syntax.

-Return Method Feedback Provided Not Returned
+Weighting 35% Length 120 minutes Due Date Formal Examination Submission Method Formal Exam Assessment Criteria The following criteria will be used to allocate grades for the assignment via instructor evaluation: Ability to answer the question posed.
+Quality, appropriateness and content of the response.
+Practical evaluation and discussion supported by reference to academic argument, models and concepts appropriate to the topic.
+Ability to present, adopting conventional academic conventions, including those in respect of clarity, spelling, grammar and use of syntax.
+Return Method Not Returned Feedback Provided No Feedback.

-No Feedback.
 Examination scripts will not be returned to students.
 Final examination scripts will be made available for review by students, upon request, in a controlled and monitored setting.
 Students are required to make requests, directly to the relevant course coordinator.
 Completed examination scripts are kept by the Newcastle Business School for a period of six (6) months only, from the relevant fully graded date.
 Requests made after the six (6) month period cannot be considered.

-SYLLABUS

-Course Content

-Topics in the course include but are not limited to the following:
+CVI I ADUC SYLLABUS Course Content Topics in the course include but are not limited to the following: 1 Introduction to digital and social media marketing (SMM)